arushi-08/Argumentative-Stance-Prediction-with-Transformers/README.md

 # Argumentative Stance Prediction with Transformers

 Finetuning HuggingFace Transformer models for the EMNLP'23 ImageArg Shared Task.
-The task comprised of Argumentative Stance Prediction subtask using 2 models: gun_control and abortion (see the details on the [website](https://imagearg.github.io)).
+The task comprised of Argumentative Stance Prediction subtask using 2 datasets on: gun_control and abortion (see the details on the [website](https://imagearg.github.io)).

 To run the experiments:
 1. Install requirements.txt